Jack the Ripper. *Deep sigh.* Okay, let’s do this.

 So the question of ‘who is Jack the Ripper’ must surely come second to the bigger question: ‘was there a Jack the Ripper?’

 Anyway, that’s my rant because now we’re going into the whole Royal connection on the Ripper, which is so damn stupid.
 The British monarchy was instrumental in the invasion of vast and ancient nations, and in the enslavement of millions.
-Isn’t that enough?
+Aren’t those enough crimes to lay at their door?
 Do we really need for them to be responsible for a handful of squalid murders as well?

 The most interesting thing he has to say is that he rejects the idea that the Ripper was a medical man or a butcher or anyone with anatomical knowledge.